telehash/telehash.github.io/protocol.md

 <a name="seek" />
 ### `"type":"seek"` - Finding Hashnames (DHT)

-The core of telehash is a basic Kademlia-based DHT.
+The core of Telehash is a basic Kademlia-based DHT.
 The bulk of the complexity is in the rules around maintaining a mesh of lines and calculating distance explained [below](#kademlia).
 The `"seek":"851042800434dd49c45299c6c3fc69ab427ec49862739b6449e1fcd77b27d3a6"` value is always another hashname that the app is trying to connect to.

 When one hashname wants to connect to another hashname, it finds the closest lines it knows and sends a `seek` containing the hash value to them.
 They return a compact `"see":[...]` array of addresses that are closest to the hash value.
 The addresses are a compound comma-delimited string containing the "hash,ip,port" (these are intentionally not JSON as the verbosity is not helpful here), for example "1700b2d3081151021b4338294c9cec4bf84a2c8bdf651ebaa976df8cff18075c,123.45.67.89,10111".